 Sending Contributions

 No, Illinois Secure Choice does not allow employer contributions.
-The employer's role is limited to simply facilitating the program for employees.
+The employer's role is limited to facilitating the Program for employees.

 Account Access

-Accounts will be tracked based on tax ID number or Social Security number.
+Saver accounts are tracked based on tax ID number.

 Go to saver.ilsecurechoice.com and click "Set up your account."